projf/projf-explore/ROADMAP.md

 ### Module & Signal Naming

-Project F module and signal naming aren't as consistent and straightforward as theys could be.
+Project F module and signal naming aren't as consistent and straightforward as they could be.
 Renaming things can be painful for users, but it's better done now while the project has relatively few forks.

 I plan to make the following module name changes:

 * `clock_gen_NNN.sv` to `clock_NNN.sv`
 * `display_timings_NNN.sv` to `display_NNN.sv`
-* `simple_display_timings_NNN.sv` to `simple_NNN.sv`
+* `simple_display_timings_NNN.sv` to `simple_NNN.sv` - DONE

 Where `NNN` is `480p`, `720p` etc. Xilinx `clock_480p` will also gain support for 5x clocks to match other display clocks.